Zenzumai/template-cocos2d-lite-landscape-webapp/README.md

 See [LICENSE.md]() for license terms and conditions.

-This template can be used for creating Intel XDK game app using Cocos2d engine.
-It is a blank Cocos2d-JS project, which contains the required files.
-To get start, please see the key file `main.js`.
+This template can be used for creating Intel XDK game app using Cocos2d Lite engine.
+It is a blank Cocos2d-JS Lite project, which contains the required files.
+To get start, please see the key file `src/app.js`.

 Intel(R) XDK
 -------------------------------------------